-The Frank trial a matter of history, Solicitor Hugh Dorsey and his wonderful speech, which brought the case to a close, form the subject matter for countless discussions among all classes or folk in all sorts of places-on the
+The Frank trial a matter of history, Solicitor Hugh Dorsey and his wonderful speech, which brought the case to a close, form the subject matter for countless discussions among all classes or folk in all sorts of places-on the street corners, in clubs, newspaper offices, at the courthouse and wherever two lawyers chance to get together for an exchange of words.

-Beyond all doubt, Hugh Dorsey is the most talked-of man in the state of Georgia today.
-The widespread interest in the Frank case caused all eyes from Rabun Gap to Tybee Light to be centered on this young man, who, up to a few months ago, was little heard of outside of the county of Fulton.
-The Frank case has been to Atlanta and the state--in fact, several adjacent stateswhat the Becker case was to New York and the country-at-large.
+Beyond all dorbt, Hugh Dorsey is the most talked-of man in the state of Georgia today.
+The widespread interest in the Frank case caused all eves from Rabun Gap to Tybee Light to be centered on this young man, who, up to a few months ago, was little heard of outside of the county of Fulton.

+The Frank case has been to Atlanta and the state-in fact, several adjacent states-what the Becker case was to New York and the country-at-large.

-Made Thorough Probe.
+Made Thorough

+Probe.

 When Rosenthal was killed by a gang of gunmen at the Hotel Metropole, District Attorney Whitman was unheard of outside of New York.
 Today he is a national figure.
-The same thing holds true of Hugh Dorsey in a lesser degree.
+The same knows Hugh Dorsey has never for one thing holds true of Hugh Dorsey in a lesser degree.

 Incidentally, there is another point of comparison.
-When Rosenthal was murdered, Whitman plunged into the case and personally directed the investigation which led up to the arrest and subsequent conviction of the murderers.

-No one criticized him for his activity in the case.
+When Rosenthal was murdered, Whitman plunged into the cent men.
+He is buman, with human case and personally, directed the investigation which led up to the arrest times, but stern as a Spartan when and subsequent conviction of the mur- duty calls. derers.
+No one criticised him for his | It was the call of duty that caused activity in the case.
 Hugh Dorsey did the same thing.
 The Frank case was one of far too much importance to be bungled.
-It was worthy of the beat efforts of every court official sworn to uphold the enforcement of the law.
+It was worthy of the best efforts of every court official sworn to uphold the enforcement of the law.
 The city was in a state of mental stress.
 Lines were closely drawn.
 It was no time for mistakes of judgment.
 Dorsey knew this.
-He felt the responsibility of his position and he entered into the work of clearing up the awful mystery with but one end in view that justice should prevail.
+He felt the responsibility of his position and he entered into the work of clearing up the awful mystery with but one end in viewthat justice should prevail.
 Unlike Whitman, he met criticism in some quarters-a criticism which was unmerited.
 He did what he felt to be his duty, that and nothing more; and it is certain that, had he felt Frank innocent, he never would have sought his indictment by the grand jury.